Parents worry about their jobs if USD 259 goes full remote

 WICHITA, Kan.
-(KSNW)- USD 259 Board of Education will be meeting at North High to decide whether they will start fully remote or keep the three learning options in place.
+(KSNW) – The USD 259 Board of Education will be meeting at North High to decide whether they will start fully remote or keep the three learning options in place.

 If they choose remote, parents said it could mean losing their jobs.